Gustavus Adolphus: Evaluations

 In his book "Ofredsår" ("Years of Warfare"), the Swedish historian and author Peter Englund argues that there was probably no single all-important reason for the king's decision to go to war.
 Instead, it was likely a combination of religious, security, as well as economic considerations.
 This view is supported by German historian Johannes Burkhardt, who writes that Gustavus Adolphus entered the 30 Years War exactly 100 years after the publication of the Confessio Augustana, the core confession of faith of the Lutheran Church, and let himself be praised as its saviour.
 Yet Gustavus Adolphus's own "manifesto of war" does not mention any religious motivations at all but speaks of political and economic reasons.

 Sweden would have to maintain its integrity in the face of several provocations and aggressions by the Habsburg Empire.
 The manifesto was written by scholar Johann Adler Salvius in a style common of the time that promotes a "just war".
 Burkhardt argues that traditional Swedish historiography constructed a defensive interest in security out of that by taking the manifesto's text for granted.
 But to defend Stockholm, the occupation of the German Baltic territories would have been an extreme advance and the imperial Baltic Sea fleet mentioned as a threat in the manifesto had never reached more than a quarter of the size of the Swedish fleet.
 Moreover, it was never maintained to challenge Sweden but to face the separatist Netherlands.
 So if ruling the Baltic Sea was a goal of Swedish strategy, the conquests in Germany were not a defensive war but an act of expansion.
 From Swedish Finland, Gustavus Adolphus advanced along the Baltic Sea coast and eventually to Augsburg and Munich and he even urged the Swiss Confederacy to join him.
 This was no longer about Baltic interests but the imperial capital of Vienna and the alpine passes that were now in close reach of the Swedish army.

 Burkhardt points out that the Gothic legacy of the Swedes, coalesced as a political program.
 The Swedish king was also "Rex Gotorum" (King of the Goths), and the list of kings was traced back to the Gothic rulers to construct continuity.
 Prior to his embarkment to northern Germany, Gustavus Adolphus urged the Swedish nobility to follow the example of conquests set by their Gothic ancestors.
 Had he lived longer, it would have been likely that Gustavus Adolphus would have reached for the imperial crown of the Holy Roman Empire.

+Memorials and cultural references

+Franz Berwald composed the choral work Gustaf Adolf den stores seger och död vid Lützen, first performed on 11 November 1845 at Storkyrkan in Stockholm.
+Max Bruch's oratorio Gustav Adolf, Op.
+73, was composed in 1897–98 with a libretto by Albert Hackenberg and first performed on 22 May 1898 in Barmen, with the character of Gustav Adolf, King of Sweden, written for baritone.